godaddy/asherah/docs/Internals.md

     Else
         Create new IK from crypto library (e.g. openssl) Use SK to encrypt IK
-        Create and write new IK EKR in metadata persistence Delete message
+        Create and write new IK EKR in metastore Delete message
 ```